How to stitch MadV360 or Xiaomi Mi Sphere Images or video with Mac.

 Update: 14th April 2020 Now MADV Stitch Tool for Mac can also stitch video as well as your images.
 Download it here.
 Thanks to Stanley Keetley for bringing this to my attention.

-Update: Now MiSphere Converter is available for both iOS and Android I would suggest using that to stitch your images.
+Update: Now MiSphere Converter is available for both iOS and Android, this has optical flow stitching, so I would suggest using that to stitch your images.
 Find out how here.

 - File -> Open

 Unstitched files are under the current user Documents catalogue.

 Second, If the above doesn’t work for you then try this:

 MADV360 Picture Stitching Tool For Mac is for use with either the Xiaomi Mi Sphere or Madventure 360 cameras.
 This tool created and developed by Dong Qiu stitches just like the official windows version and it can batch process and stitch the DNG files too!
 He has written a few instructions for how to install his tool:

 - Keep ‘MADVPictureStitch’ executable file and ‘original’ folder in the same directory

 - Put original MADV360 dual-fisheye pictures（”.JPG” or “.DNG” files, either from Mijia or MADVenture360 sphere camera） in original folder

 - Take (make) a cup of coffee